rom-orlovich/my-trainees-management/README.md

 3. **Filter table's rows by name** - Filter the table's rows by the name of row.
 4. **Infinte scroll autocomplete search input** - Autocomplete input which suggest a list of results from the server. \
  When the number of possible results are greater than 10 results, the user can scroll and fetchs more results from the server.

+ ## Comeing soon:
+ 1. **Notifications system** -Displaying notifications as output of user activities.
+ 2. **Trainee Profile Page**- Trainee's Profile page that will display all his personal data, programs and subscription state.
+ 3. **Create/Read/Update/Delete** - Data of nutrition programs progress, finicanls systems, providers.
+ 4. **Users System**- Trainees could login to thier profile and track thier progress. \
+ Other personal trainers could login and manage thier business.
+ 5. **Statistics Page** - The trainer will have an graphical overview about thier business.